survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 If you try modifying the code, you should see output at your terminal.
 The problem is that the browser doesn't catch these changes without a hard refresh.
 That's something we need to resolve next through configuration.

 T> WDS will try to run in another port in case the default one is being used.
-So keep an eye on the terminal output to figure out where it ends up running.
+Keep an eye on the terminal output to figure out where it ends up running.
 You can debug the situation with a command like `netstat -na | grep 8080`.
 If there's something running in the port 8080, it should display a message.
 The exact command may depend on the platform.

 ## Making Module Ids More Debuggable

 When webpack generates a bundle, it needs to tell different modules apart.
-By default it uses numbers for this purpose.
-The problem is that this makes it difficult to debug the code if you have to inspect the resulting code.
+By default, it uses numbers for this purpose.
+The problem is that this makes it difficult to debug the code if you must inspect the resulting code.
 It can also lead to issues with hashing behavior.

-To overcome this problem it is a good idea to use an alternative module id scheme.
+To overcome this problem, it is a good idea to use an alternative module id scheme.
 As it happens, webpack provides a plugin that's ideal for debugging.
 This plugin, `NamedModulesPlugin`, emits module paths over numeric ids.
 This information is useful for development.

 You can enable this better behavior as follows: